sidharthkuruvila/ocaml-lucene/doc/constructing_an_acyclic_transducer.md

 The acyclic transducer construction described in https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.24.3698 forms the basis of the FST used in Lucene to search for terms in the index.

-The fst described by the paper adds a lot of stateful update operations that make alternate implementations of the fst.
+The fst described by the paper adds a lot of stateful update operations that make alternate implementations of the fst tricky.
 This document describes a simpler version of the algorithm.

 # Algorithm